devrnt/school-native-apps/README.md

 1. Navigate to the main folder of the cloned repository and execute ```wake_up_heroku_backend.bat``` file.

-This file sends a request to the backend, this is needed because the backend is hosted on Heroku and there is a free-host plan but the server goes to sleep when there are no requests made to the backend.
+This file sends a request to the backend, this is needed because the backend is hosted on Heroku and there is a free-host plan, but the server goes to sleep when there are no requests made.

 2. Open Android Studio
 3. Open the project in Android studio by the following instructions